 - Collect all chemical wastes in accordance with established guidelines.

-- Identify all spent or surplus materials using the technical knowledge within the department.
+- Identify all spent, expired or surplus materials using the technical knowledge within the department.

 - Package and label all chemicals in accordance with established guidelines.